 Vol. 9: Wellness Environments: More Than a Spa Feel

 Today’s outlook on patient care has changed from one of prevention to a more integrative/holistic healthy living approach.
 Development of Wellness Environments needs to take a similar holistic approach.
 Much has been written and discussed in regards to Evidence-Based Design in regards to the physical environment’s effect of the health of its inhabitants.
 Unfortunately thee lessons learned are often taken out of context and used in bits and pieces to create environments that do not fully realize the potential of otherwise successful concepts.
 Creating a complete environment in which concepts are tied together through the collected individual space to form a unified whole, is at the heart of Wellness Environments.
 We can create better healthcare buildings by implementing individual ideas in appropriate process/building/approach model.
-Using examples from Henry Ford Health System, Oakwood Health and community hospitals this holistic approach to Wellness Environments is explored.
+Using examples from Henry Ford Health System, Oakwood Health (now Beaumont), and community hospitals this holistic approach to Wellness Environments is explored.

 Study to Solutions: Education

 The Hobbs+Black Education Studio is involved with the production of Study to Solutions, a research initiative for the use and knowledge of educational providers.

 CITY CREEK CENTER: THE NEW SHOPPING EXPERIENCE

 Many growing cities struggle to adapt and even reconfigure their downtown to meet their residents’ needs and respond to changing times.
 Decades of suburban expansion can leave urban cores underutilized and outmoded.
 Aging utility infrastructure, vacant parcels or buildings, insufficient parking, and the need for a comprehensive vision are common elements that each municipality faces.
 Read More →